-Preparing and serving chicken for Camp Hope on April 25, 2018.
+Preparing and serving chicken for Camp Hope, April 2018.

 Camp Hope began in March 2017 in response to critical need expressed by city and county officials to alleviate the challenges of homelessness in downtown Yakima and the greater Yakima Valley.
 Our city had been experiencing a marked increase in individuals experiencing homelessness and an unsupervised tent encampment had cropped up downtown in an abandoned lot near homes and local businesses.
 The city and county needed help addressing this issue and the Yakima Valley Council of Governments (YVCOG) awarded a grant to Transform Yakima Together to get Camp Hope started.